schellenberg/computerscience20/docs/_sources/Python/MoreAboutIteration/NestedLoops.rst.txt

 .. caution::

-    The following program (and most of the image processing examples on the following pages) will likely not finish execution before triggering a ``TimeLimitError`` in your web browser.
+    There is a chance that the following program will not finish execution before triggering a ``TimeLimitError`` in your web browser.
 To see the completed version of the image, you may either:

     - copy/paste this code into Thonny and execute it there (being sure to save the image file into the same folder as the Python code)
     - unindent (remove all spaces before) the call to ``img.draw(canvas)`` (this will remove the animation, as the you only draw the completely transformed image, instead of the altered version after one completed loop)

 .. activecode::  increase_color_amount
     :nocodelens:
-    :timelimit: 120000
+    :timelimit: 180000

     import image